Hexer-7/Overwatch-Mercy-AI/README.md

 - Avoid using yellow or blue for the health bar color to prevent potential issues with the bot.

-#### Release:
-For the latest release and downloadable files, visit the [release page](https://github.com/hexer-7/overwatch-mercy-ai/releases).

 #### Notes:
 - The bot's file size is relatively large (~100 MB), but the benefits are worth it.